Harshal-25C/Background_Remove.H_C_/README.md

 # Background_Remove.H_C_

+## Getting Started :
+>**Note** : Make sure you have completed the [Python - Environment Setup](https://www.python.org/downloads/) instructions till "Creating a new application" step, before proceeding.

 ## Overview :
 This Python script utilizes the `rembg` library to remove backgrounds from images.
 It provides a simple interface using `easygui` for selecting input and output files.

 ## Installation :
 Ensure you have Python installed on your system.
-Then, install the required libraries:
+Then, install the required libraries :
 ```bash
 (1) pip install easygui
 (2) pip install rembg